| Author |

 United States

 I've seen, and heard, the Gem BU term before, especially seeking out the mint-state grades of Australian Wedge-tailed Silver Eagles.
 It has been my assumption that those with a BU or Gem BU on the label would get a grade lower than MS68.
 Is this right?
 Or are they simply bulk submissions requesting the designation, as I've heard a time or two?
 I also know that overseas, especially in Europe where they have a different scale than the Sheldon, BU and Gem BU are actual listed grades.
 Just curious.
-ANA member PAN Member BCCS Member There's no problem only solutions - the late, great John Lennon
+ANA member - PAN Member - BCCS Member There are no problems only solutions - the late, great John Lennon

 Edited by Ballyhoo 04/08/2021 1:50 pm